 >To sum up, how would you describe your journey through Midem and what results have you achieved?

 Midem has been a big part of my evolution in the music industry.
 My first Midem was pure improvisation.
-The second, I decided to change my approach (and my whole team).
-The third, I was part of the official ‘Artist Accelerator’ programme.
-During the 4th (digital) Midem, I found a manager I could trust and was signed by a great label.
-I also made a global publishing deal and collaborated with artists I used to dream of.
-It’s been a JOURNEY from the unofficial showcases to the top spot on the Midem beach stage, and the whole Midem team over the years has just meant everything.
+The second, I decided to change my approach (and my whole team), and started talking with a manager I could trust.
+The third, I was part of the official ‘Artist Accelerator’ programme and signed to a publisher.
+By the 4th (digital) Midem, I was signed by a great label and was collaborating with artists I used to dream of.
+It’s been a JOURNEY from the unofficial showcases to the top spot on the Midem beach stage, and the support of the Midem team over the years has just meant everything.

 Kick-start your own success story with Midem and our programmes for music artists’ development!